BliriBerisha/retrosteam-project/README.md

 ## 🔧 Features
 - User login system
 - Game purchasing functionality
+- Gift card purchase system
+- Subscription system
+- ASCII art display
+- Outro ASCII art display
 - Search feature for games
 - Simple text-based interface
+- Bank & Payment system

 ## 🛠 Requirements
+- Use Visual Studio Code and execute through terminal (highly recommended)
 - C++ Compiler (g++)
 - Compatible terminal to run the executable
+- Can run .exe file without compiling (maybe).

 ## 📜 License
 This project is licensed under the MIT License.
+And is FREE to use or modify.

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.